 How the stream access law affects Utah anglers.

 Questions and answers

 What is the current law?

 In 2010, the Utah Legislature passed H.B.
 141: Recreational Use of Public Water on Private Property.
 Governor Herbert signed the bill into law, and it took effect on May 11, 2010.
-The current law changes the recreational easement recognized in Conatser v.
+The law changes the recreational easement recognized in Conatser v.
 Johnson.
 This was the Utah Supreme Court decision in 2008 that allowed the public to walk on the private bed of a public waterbody.

 What does the law prohibit?

-The current law does not allow recreational water users (including anglers, kayakers, tubers, hunters and others) to walk on the private bed of a public waterbody.
+The law does not allow recreational water users (including anglers, kayakers, tubers, hunters and others) to walk on the private bed of a public waterbody.
 This means that if you are fishing or recreating in public water that flows over private property closed to trespass, you may not walk on the land beneath the water without obtaining landowner permission.

 What is trespass?